-The greater ARCF 2016 project is scheduled for construction from 2019 through 2024.
-The project involves construction of levee improvements along the American and Sacramento River levees as well as proposed improvements to the Natomas East Main Drainage Canal (NEMDC) east levee and Magpie Creek (SAFCA previously completed improvements as an early implementation action in 2018).
-The levee improvements scheduled for implementation include construction of cutoff walls, erosion protection, seepage and stability berms, relief wells, levee raises, and a small stretch of new levee.
+The greater ARCF 2016 Project is scheduled for construction from 2019 through 2024.
+The project involves constructing levee improvements along the American and Sacramento River levees as well as proposed improvements to the Natomas East Main Drainage Canal (NEMDC) east levee and Magpie Creek (SAFCA previously completed improvements as an early implementation action in 2018).
+The levee improvements scheduled for implementation include constructing cutoff walls, erosion protection, seepage and stability berms, relief wells, levee raises, and a small stretch of new levee.
 In addition, USACE intends to widen the Sacramento Weir.
-The project will also involve construction of a number of mitigation sites in the area.
+The project will also involve constructing a number of mitigation sites in the area.

-In addition to the improvements that are part of the proposed project, the ARCF GRR includes:
+In addition to the improvements that are part of the SREL Contract 4 proposed project, the ARCF 2016 Project includes:

-- construction of a seepage and stability berm along Front Street (completed in 2019); - additional improvements to the Sacramento River east levee between downtown Sacramento and Freeport (planned for 2020-2023); - erosion protection on the American River (planned for 2021-2023); - erosion protection on the Sacramento River (planned between 2021 and 2023); - improvements to the "East Side Tributaries, including the Magpie Creek Diversion Channel, the east bank of the Natomas East Main Drainage Canal (NEMDC)/Steelhead Creek.
-Pleasant Grove Creek Canal, and Dry, Robla, and Arcade Creeks (planned for 2022); - widening the Sacramento Weir and Bypass, located along the north edge of the City of West Sacramento in Yolo County (planned for 2021-2024).
+• Construction of a seepage and stability berm along Front Street (completed in 2019)

+- Additional improvements to the Sacramento River east levee between downtown Sacramento and Freeport (planned for 2020-2023) - Erosion protection on the American River (planned for 2021-2023) - Erosion protection on the Sacramento River (planned for 2022-2025) - Improvements to the "East Side Tributaries, including the Magpie Creek Diversion Channel, the east bank of the Natomas East Main Drainage Canal (NEMDC)/Steelhead Creek.
+Pleasant Grove Creek Canal, and Dry, Robla, and Arcade Creeks (planned for 2022) - Widening the Sacramento Weir and Bypass, located along the north edge of the City of West Sacramento in Yolo County (planned for 2021-2024)